AnjKal/NLP-SchemeAnalyzer/README.md

 ### How is Vidhik AI different from existing solutions?

-While other document analysis tools exist, Vidhik AI is uniquely positioned for the Indian context:
+While other document analysis tools exist, Vidhik AI is uniquely positioned for analyzing government poverty relief schemes in the Indian context:

 *   **Hyper-Localized & Multilingual:** Our primary differentiator is the deep integration of multilingual capabilities.
-Users can upload a document in a regional Indian language and receive analysis in simple English, breaking down barriers that generic tools cannot.
+Users can upload a government scheme document in a regional Indian language and receive analysis in simple English, breaking down barriers that generic tools cannot.
-*   **Privacy-First with OCR:** Recognizing that many older documents exist only as physical copies, Vidhik AI includes OCR to extract text from scanned images.
+*   **Privacy-First with OCR:** Recognizing that many government documents exist only as physical copies, Vidhik AI includes OCR to extract text from scanned images.
 Crucially, it also automatically detects and masks Personally Identifiable Information (PII) for user privacy.
 *   **Action-Oriented & Interactive:** We go beyond simple summarization.
-The "Jargon Buster," categorized "Risk Analysis," and the ability to export deadlines to a calendar provide actionable insights.
-The conversational Q&A turns a static report into a personalized legal consultation.
+The "Simple Explanation," "Eligibility & How to Apply," and the ability to export deadlines to a calendar provide actionable insights.
+The conversational Q&A turns a static report into a personalized government scheme consultation.
-*   **Full Session Management:** The platform provides a complete user experience with secure authentication, persistent session history, and a document gallery for easy access to past work.
+*   **Full Session Management:** The platform provides a complete user experience with secure authentication, persistent session history, and a document gallery for easy access to past government documents.

 ### USP (Unique Selling Proposition)

-**Vidhik AI is the first privacy-centric legal assistant designed for India's linguistic diversity, transforming complex legal documents in any major regional language or even scanned images into simple, actionable insights that anyone can understand and act upon with confidence.**
+**Vidhik AI is the first privacy-centric government document analyzer designed for India's linguistic diversity, transforming complex government poverty relief scheme documents in any major regional language or even scanned images into simple, actionable insights that anyone can understand and act upon with confidence.**

 ## 3. Project Functionalities & Features

 ### Brief About the Prototype
 The prototype is a fully functional web application that allows users to sign up, log in, and access the core features of Vidhik AI.
-When a user uploads a document, the system processes it and transforms the interface into a multi-tab view displaying the **Summary, Risk Analysis, Jargon Buster, and Original Document**.
+When a user uploads a government poverty relief scheme document, the system processes it and transforms the interface into a multi-tab view displaying the **Scheme Overview, Simple Explanation, Eligibility & How to Apply, Common Issues / Rejections, and Original Document**.
 This dashboard also enables users to **chat with their document**, asking specific questions to get instant, context-aware answers.

 ### 1. AI Document Helper
-*   **Flexible Document Input:** Supports uploading text-based files (`.txt`, `.pdf`, `.docx`), direct text pasting, and image uploads (`.png`, `.jpg`) for scanned documents.
+*   **Flexible Document Input:** Supports uploading text-based files (`.txt`, `.pdf`, `.docx`), direct text pasting, and image uploads (`.png`, `.jpg`) for scanned government documents.
 *   **OCR & PII Masking:** For image-based uploads, automatically extracts text and masks sensitive personal information to protect user privacy.
 *   **Multilingual Analysis:** Accepts documents in English and major Indian regional languages, with all output provided in clear English.
 *   **Multi-Tab Analysis Report:**
-    *   **Feature Summary:** A high-level overview in markdown.
+    *   **Scheme Overview:** A high-level overview of the scheme's purpose and main benefits in markdown.
-    *   **Risk Analysis:** Identifies and categorizes risks (High, Medium, Low).
-Users can manually adjust the risk level for any clause.
+    *   **Simple Explanation:** Explains key scheme terms and concepts in simple language.
-    *   **Jargon Buster:** A glossary of complex legal terms with simple definitions.
+    *   **Eligibility & How to Apply:** Extracts eligibility requirements, application procedures, and important dates/deadlines.
-    *   **Obligations & Deadlines:** Extracts key dates and allows for calendar export (`.ics` file).
+    *   **Common Issues / Rejections:** Identifies common reasons why applications get rejected and issues beneficiaries face.
     *   **Original Document:** A viewer for the original file.
 *   **Conversational Q&A (RAG Implementation):**
     *   An interactive chat interface is available after the initial analysis.
     *   This feature uses **Retrieval-Augmented Generation (RAG)**.
 When a user asks a question, the full text of their document is passed to **Amazon Nova Lite via Amazon Bedrock** as the primary context.
     *   This forces the AI to generate answers *exclusively* from the provided document, preventing it from inventing information or using external knowledge.
-This ensures that the answers are highly relevant and grounded in the user's specific legal text.
+This ensures that the answers are highly relevant and grounded in the user's specific government scheme document.
 *   **Download Original:** Allows users to download the original document they uploaded.

-### 2. Compare Documents
+### 2. Compare Schemes
-*   **Side-by-Side Upload:** An interface to upload two document versions for comparison.
+*   **Side-by-Side Upload:** An interface to upload two versions of a government poverty relief scheme document for comparison.
-*   **Detailed Difference Report:** Generates a report of **New Clauses**, **Changed Terms**, and **Deleted Clauses**, explaining the practical impact of each modification.
+*   **Detailed Difference Report:** Generates a report of **New Provisions**, **Changed Terms**, and **Deleted Provisions**, explaining the practical impact of each modification on eligibility, benefits, and requirements.

 ### 3. User & Session Management
 *   **Secure Authentication:** Users can sign up and log in with email and password via **Amazon Cognito**.